-Whether you're making one at home or sending it to MemoryStitch, here's some general guidelines for the best materials and shirt types!
+Whether you're making one at home or sending it to MemoryStitch, here are some general guidelines for the best fabrics for t-shirt quilts!

 Making T-shirt quilts is lots of fun, but sometimes the materials create lots of problems.
-To create an awesome experience and the most snuggly quilt, below are our recommendations.
+Below are our recommendations to create an awesome experience and the most snuggly quilt.

 You can use polos, sweatshirts, scrubs, and jerseys!
 You can also use button down shirts and shirts with zippers - these can add a really interesting and unique look to your quilt!
 Other materials are fleece, flannel, polyester, and dri-fit materials.

-You can use tank tops and v-necks too, but please note that these materials may require a little extra sewing if you have to back them to make sure they fit your desired panel size.
+You can use tank tops and v-necks too, but please note that these materials may require a little extra sewing if you have to back them to ensure they fit your desired panel size.

 Want to include an item that isn't a shirt at all?
 You might still be able to use it!
 Measure the item to see if you can get enough material in a block for your desired panel size.